OpenHarmony: Software development

-Software distributions
+Distributions

-OpenHarmony is the most active open source project hosted on the Gitee platform.
+OpenHarmony is the most active open source project hosted on the Gitcode platform.
 As of September 2023, it has over 30 open-source software distributions compatible with OpenHarmony for various sectors such as education, finance, smart home, transportation, digital government and other industries.

 MineHarmony OS

 On 14 September 2021, Huawei announced the launch of commercial proprietary MineHarmony OS, a customized operating system by Huawei based on its in-house HarmonyOS distro based on OpenHarmony for industrial use.
 MineHarmony is compatible with about 400 types of underground coal mining equipment, providing the equipment with a single interface to transmit and collect data for analysis.
 Wang Chenglu, President of Huawei's consumer business AI and smart full-scenario business department, indicated that the launch of MineHarmony OS signified that the HarmonyOS ecology had taken a step further from B2C to B2B.

 Midea IoT OS

 Midea, a Chinese electrical appliance manufacturer launched Midea IoT operating system 1.0.
 An IoT centric operating system based on OpenHarmony 2.0 officially launched in October 2021.
 After, the company used HarmonyOS operating system with Huawei partnership for its smart devices compatibility since June 2, 2021 launch of HarmonyOS 2.0.